 (Free) These are residential placements for individuals age 18-27.
 Via the "Workaway" international friendship & volunteering network.
-They stay for 2 to 8 weeks studying and helping out and connecting with the local community.
-So far we have had volunteers from : Switzerland, Germany, France, Italy, USA, South Korea.The scheme has proved popular both with students across Europe and with the local community.
-We now have students from the E.U. booked in until 17 April 2019.
+They stay for 2 to 10 weeks studying and helping out and connecting with the local community.
+We have had many volunteers from : Switzerland, Germany, France, Italy, USA, South Korea.The scheme has proved popular with students across Europe and with the local community.
+We have students from the E.U. booked until 04 June 2019.

-5. UNEMPLOYED FACILITIES: (Free) Special programmes for age 18-28 provide individuals with: learning skills; cv improving; interview techniques; confidence building; general education enhancement to improve employability.
+6. UNEMPLOYED FACILITIES: (Free) Special programmes for age 18-28 offers: learning skills; cv improving; interview techniques; confidence building; general education.

 The atmosphere is non-formal and supportive.
 No previous experience or qualifications are required.

 To apply for any of these opportunities simply send brief details of yourself to:

 EXPLORE: Further information about my free educational opportunities and how to apply by clicking clicking here >>>>Studies

 8. WORKSHOPS on wildlife, conservation, environmental studies, habitats, and other subjects will be held at various times throughout the summer months. _____________________

-9. COMMUNITY PROJECTS : A variety of communuty projects are now being established for local people.
+9. COMMUNITY PROJECTS : A variety of communuty projects for local people.
 For example:

-Wildlife audits; Talks by various wildlife, gardening, conservation, and environment groups; Garden open days for local villages; Music workshops; Walks; Sculpture exhibition; Wildlife trails; Butterfly Watch; Conservation gardening; Birdwatch; Meditation; Garden spirituality; Art classes; Local environmental studies; Apiary; Garden sacred spaces; Teamsnship.
+Wildlife audits; Talks on wildlife, gardening, conservation, and environment; Open days for local villages; Walks; Wildlife trails; Butterfly Watch; Birdwatch; Meditation; Garden spirituality; Art classes; Local environmental studies; Apiary; Garden sacred spaces.

 10. ELDERLY SUPERVISED VISITS: (Free) We welcome group visits to the garden by small groups, with their carers, from local retirement homes.

-VOLUNTEERS to help out in any aspect of the garden are always welcome.
+VOLUNTEERS to help in any aspect of the garden.
 Anyone over age 16 is welcome.
 No expertise or experience required.
 Tools and refreshments provided.